 This Valentine’s Day Candy Recipe is so simple.

-In the first step, create one layer of saltine crackers on your pan lined with parchment paper or a Silpat mat.
-Push the crackers tightly together, so your caramel has a good base to go on.
+Step 1 – Create a Cracker Layer: Create one layer of saltine crackers on your prepared baking pan.
+Push the crackers tightly together so your caramel has a good base to go on.

 Tip: If using parchment, make sure your paper extends past your crackers.